 Photo ID is requires for ALL placement testing options

-This fall, Frederick Community College (FCC) now offers 3 free options for students to complete placement testing online.
-Complete your testing free and online now to proceed towards enrolling for fall classes.
+This fall, Frederick Community College (FCC) now offers 3 free options for students to complete placement testing online or in person.
+Complete your free testing now to proceed towards enrolling for fall classes.

-- Student who do not have a Mac or PC device and webcam with microphone, please use option B or C for your placement testing.
+- Students who do not have a Mac or PC device and webcam with microphone, please use option A or B for your placement testing.

 - Students should check their email for an Examity® voucher, or request one using the Test Voucher Request Form.